Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Introduction

-The Drukker-Gross argument only applies to the case of a single circle which can be related to a straight line on $\BR^4$ by a conformal transformation, but in the present approach we can consider several circles simultaneously.

-So far we described the class of observables which we can compute in the massive $\CalN=2^{*}$ theory.
+The Drukker-Gross argument only applies to a single circular loop, because a circle can be related to a straight line on $\BR^4$ by a conformal transformation.
+In our approach we can consider several circular loops of certain class simultaneously.
+Above we have described the class of observables computable in the massive $\CalN=2^{*}$ theory.
 All these observables are invariant under the same operator $Q$ generated by a conformal Killing spinor on $S^4$ of constant norm.
 This operator $Q$ is a fermionic symmetry at quantum level.

 Now we describe more general classes of circular Wilson loops which can be solved in $\CalN=4$ theory.
-Thanks to the conformal symmetry of the $\CalN=4$ theory there is a whole family of operators $\{Q(t)\}$ where $t$ runs from $0$ to $\infty$, which we can use for the localization computation.
-The case $t=1$ corresponds to the conformal Killing spinor of constant norm and to the observables which we study in the $\CalN=2^{*}$ theory.
-However, for a general $t$ in the $\CalN=4$ theory we can take
+Because of the conformal symmetry, the $\CalN=4$ theory contains a family of supersymmetry operators usable for localization.
+Denoting the parameter of this family by $t$, such that $t=1$ describes $Q$ used to construct the $\CalN=2^{*}$ theory, in the $\CalN=4$ theory we consider